kubernetes/enhancements/keps/sig-windows/2802-identify-windows-pods-apiserver-admission/README.md

 - Pod Security Standards will be reviewed and updated to indicate which Pod OSes they apply to
 - The restricted Pod Security Standard will be reviewed to see if there are OS-specific requirements that should be added
-- The PodSecurity admission implementation will be updated to skip checks which do not apply to the Pod's OS.
+- The PodSecurity admission implementation will be updated to skip checks which do not apply to the Pod's OS
-- Unit and E2e tests which demostrate the PodSecurity admission plugin is behaving correctly with the new OS field.
+- Unit and E2e tests which demostrate the PodSecurity admission plugin is behaving correctly with the new OS field

+Pod Security Standards are to be changed in 1.25 timeframe to accomodate the supported kubelet and kube-apiserver skew.

 ### Changes to Kubelet